leodesouza/certifiedGPT/README.md

 Regularized learning curves: training and validation loss across epochs for Gaussian noise levels σ ∈ {0, 0.25, 0.5, 1.0} show rapid convergenceand closely tracked reduction in error, indicating improved generalization with moderate noise and minimal overfitting across settings.

+### VQA performance
-VQA performance under Gaussian noise: overall accuracy and category-wise scores (Yes/No, Number, Other) for noise levels σ ∈ 0, 0.25, 0.5, 1.0, showing an initial drop at 0.25 and partial recovery at higher σ
+Overall accuracy and category-wise scores (Yes/No, Number, Other) for noise levels σ ∈ 0, 0.25, 0.5, 1.0, showing an initial drop at 0.25 and partial recovery at higher σ

 | Noise Level | Overall | Yes/No | Number | Other |